 - Counsel to a European start-up in the field of biotechnology, victim of breaches of exclusivity and confidentiality commitments

 - Assisting a major European telecom operator on structuring shareholders agreements and the acquisition by a Belgian subsidiary, resulting in a takeover bid of a North African telecom operator – Assisting a Walloon public company regarding a construction dispute

 - Counseling a family on partnership structuring of financial investments at European level, and coordination in several countries.

-Victor started his traineeship at the Brussels Bar and joined Tossens Goldman Gonne in August 2017.
+Lily has started her career at the Brussels Bar in September 2016 and joined Tossens Goldman Gonne in March 2019.

 She obtained a Bachelor Degree from the Université Libre de Bruxelles (2013) and a Master Degree in International and European Law from the KU Leuven cum laude (2015).
 Lily also studied at the University of Edinburgh in the framework of the Erasmus Exchange Program in 2015.